4 practical principles of high-quality database integration tests in Go

 }

-What is also good about making our tests independent, is no need for data cleanup.
+Another good thing about making our tests independent is that there’s no need for data cleanup.
 In my experience, doing data cleanup is always messy because:

-- it adds overhead to the development (you need to remember to update the cleanup function)
+• it adds overhead to development (you need to remember to update the cleanup function),

-It may also happen that we are not able to run tests in parallel.
+It may also happen that we’re not able to run tests in parallel.
 Two common examples are:

-- pagination – if you iterate over pages, other tests can put something in-between and move “items” in the pages.
+• pagination: if you iterate over pages, other tests can insert something in-between and move “items” in the pages.

-In that case, it’s worth to keep these tests as short as we can.
+In that case, it’s worth keeping these tests as short as we can.

 Please, don’t use sleep in tests!